Caitlin Carter Caitlin Carter

 • These are opportunities to engage the entirety of the HELIOS Open network 1) to identify open scholarship focus areas that motivate and animate institutions, 2) to offer a medium for institutions with like interests to connect, and 3) to provide a path forward for identifying support structures to facilitate member collaborations that advance HELIOS Open goals.

-2. Member Representative Advisory Council with shifting membership, annually.
+2. Member Representative Advisory Committee* with shifting membership, annually.
 The goal is to have a community of HELIOS Open ambassadors that can advise and identify community-led opportunities for the HELIOS Open members to advance work, and then develop tangible next steps including milestones and deliverables for any proposed projects.

 3. Working Groups and Affinity Groups will shift to mission-focused small group work that can form, storm, accomplish, and then return back into the larger overall community group.
 These will be community-led.